Help shape the future of education in New Zealand

 Mō tēnei tūranga | About this role

-- Providing high quality learning support in line with the Ministry’s practice framework He Pikorua guiding principles, strands and goals of Te Whariki: Early Childhood Curriculum, and Te Whariki a te Kohanga Reo.
+- Providing high quality learning support in accordance with the guiding principles, strands and goals of Te Whariki: Early Childhood Curriculum and Te Whariki a te Kohanga Reo

-- Understanding the families’ needs, collaboratively planning, supporting and monitoring the implementation of intervention plans.
+- Assessing, collaboratively planning, supporting and monitoring the implementation of individual (or group) intervention plans.

 We also offer: